Taking a Closer Look at Student Enrollment Forecasting

 With our innovative mapping tools and consensus-based approach, we can help you successfully redraw school attendance area boundaries based on community input and accurate data.

-Planning to build new facilities?
-We can identify how land use trends will affect the future distribution of students in your district and provide a ranked list of potential properties that are a good fit for future schools.
+We identify how land use trends will affect the future distribution of students in your district and provide a ranked list of potential properties that are a good fit for future schools.

 Salem-Keizer Public Schools Boundary Review